-North Carolina Cooperative Extension is a collaborative effort between the state’s land-grant universities—North Carolina State University (NC State) and North Carolina A&T State University (NC A&T)—and county and tribal governments to bring research-based knowledge to citizens in communities throughout the state.
-The respective university Extension organizations—NC A&T's Cooperative Extension Program and NC State’s Cooperative Extension Service—have partnered to serve the state since 1914.
+N.C.
+Cooperative Extension is a collaborative effort between the state’s land-grant universities—North Carolina State University (NC State) and North Carolina A&T State University (NC A&T)—and county and tribal governments to bring research-based knowledge to citizens in communities throughout the state.
+The respective university Extension organizations—the Cooperative Extension Program at NC A&T and NC State Extension—have partnered to serve the state since 1914.

 In 1862, the federal Morrill Act provided funds from the sale of public lands to establish “land-grant” universities in each state for teaching agriculture and mechanical arts.
 In North Carolina, the funds helped finance what is now known as North Carolina State University, founded in 1887.
 The Second Morrill Act, passed in 1890, extended the benefits of the original act to black populations in 16 southern states.
 As a result, North Carolina A&T State University was established.